FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

-Donations for this project can be given online by using [this secure link](https://secure.myvanco.com/L-Z0TS/campaign/C-13R83), by placing your gift in a "Love God, Love HIs Church" envelope and placing it in the offering plate, or simply dropping a check off by the church.
+Donations for this project can be given online by using [this secure link](https://secure.myvanco.com/L-Z0TS/campaign/C-13R83), by placing your gift in a "Love God, Love His Church" envelope and placing it in the offering plate, or simply dropping a check off by the church.
 Thank you for your support and let's see what God is going to do!